thephpleague/commonmark/UPGRADE.md

 The method signature is almost identical, except for the inclusion of a by-reference boolean `$oddMatch`.

-The deprecated `findFirstMatchingOpener()` method may be removed as early as 0.16.0 or 1.0.0.
+The deprecated `findFirstMatchingOpener()` method was removed in the 0.16.0 release.

 ## 0.14.0